 Interpreting services include the provision of voice to sign, sign to voice, gestural to sign, sign to gestural, voice to visual, or visual to voice communication access.
 Qualified individual service providers must receptively and expressively interpret effectively, accurately, and impartially, using any necessary specialized vocabulary.
 Interpreting services may be provided in an individual or group setting.

-An out-of-area assignment occurs when the interpreter's assigned location is more than 20 minutes of driving one way based on the shortest time as determined by MapQuest; however, if an address is not found on MapQuest, Google Maps must be used.
+An out-of-area assignment occurs when the interpreter's assigned location, i.e. residential address, is more than 20 minutes of driving one way based on the shortest time as determined by MapQuest; however, if an address is not found on MapQuest, Google Maps must be used.
 Out-of-area travel will be calculated for travel time at the hourly rate charged in 15-minute increments for the time driving to and from the requested out-of-area location.

 Interpreting services can vary based on a customer's individual needs.
 Types of specialized interpreters include, but are not limited to, the following: